About the Collection

 VHS players, international VHS (NTSC/PAL) players, DVD and Blu-ray players, international DVD players, gaming consoles (see below), a laserdisc player, a 16mm film viewer, 35mm slide viewers, compact disc players, audio cassette players, and a record player.

-Consoles currently available for use in the Film and Video viewing carrels include PlayStation 2 and PlayStation 3, XBox 360, and Nintendo 64.
+Consoles currently available for use in the Film and Video viewing carrels include PlayStation 2 and PlayStation 3, XBox 360, Nintendo 64, RetroN 5, and WiiU.
 A small circulating collection of games in support of course instruction are available for circulation when not reserved for class use.
 Instructors requiring assistance incorporating gaming materials into class instruction are invited to contact Film and Video Collection Librarian Meghann Matwichuk via the Ask Film & Video web form.